-This is especially true if your sink faucets are older and don't have aerators, since some older models can use 5 or more gallons per minute (gpm).
+This is especially true if your sink faucets are older and don't have aerators, since some older models can use 5 or more GPM.
 If a faucet aerator will not fit on your existing sink faucet, you may want to replace it with a WaterSense faucet.

 Many water providers give low-flow aerators out to their customers for free, or you can purchase one at most home improvement stores for about $1-5.00 each.

-Waterwise tip: Deck more than the halls by making sure your kitchen and bathroom faucets are decked out with water-efficient aerators.
+Waterwise tip: Make sure your kitchen and bathroom faucets are decked out with water-efficient aerators.
 At under $5.00 a pop, replacing older faucet aerators - the screw-on tip of a faucet – with new water-efficient ones can be one of the most cost-effective water conservation measures your household can do.

 Interesting fact: According to WaterSense, leaky faucet that drips at the rate of one drip per second can waste more than 3,000 gallons per year.
 A home with WaterSense labeled toilets could use that water to flush for six months!